|

 Photorama of the Lumière's, expanded on

-as opposed to paintings.
+opposed to paintings.
 The system consisted of 12 lenses fixed

 on a circular plate which turned in a graduated fashion, three